Learn how to use the segment tool to target your contacts.

-At the bottom of the segments tool, you'll see a second drop zone to define contacts that should be specifically excluded from the query.
+At the bottom of the segment builder, there is a second drop zone to define contacts that should be specifically excluded from the query.

-Once you've built your segment, you can preview the number of contacts it will contain by clicking the Generate count button above the rule building area.
+Once you build your segment, you can preview the number of contacts it contains by selecting GENERATE SEGMENT above the segment builder canvas.

 The segment count is then displayed.

-There are of course many things you can do with segments once you've created them, besides sending to them.
+There are many things you can do with segments once you create them, besides sending to them.

 All segments need to be refreshed in order to show the most up-to-the-minute contact count.
 This can be done manually, either from the segment builder screen or by going to Contacts > Segments and selecting the Refresh icon.
 You can also set segments to refresh automatically before a scheduled send.